walinejs/waline/docs/src/en/guide/client/emoji.md

 ::: warning

+Waline legacy package still provides Valine's custom emoji options, you can use `emojiCDN` to set the address prefix of emoji images, and use `emojiMaps` to set the mapping between emoji title and image.

-Though Waline is still compatible with Valine's custom emoji syntax, this compatibility will be removed in V2 version.
-Please migrate to the `emoji` option whenever possile.
+This compatibility is removed in standard V2 version, so please migrate to the `emoji` option.

 :::

-Use `emojiCDN` to set the address prefix of emoji images, and use `emojiMaps` to set the mapping between emoji title and image:

 ```js
 Waline.init({